NHL and NHLPA Reach CBA Deal: The Must-Know Details

 Opt-out Rules

 Any player can opt-out of Return to Play this summer for any reason and suffer no penalty.
-It isn’t completely clear if a player who opts-out for reasons other than medical would be eligible to receive their share of the playoff pool.
+It isn’t completely clear if a player who opts-out for reasons other than medical if they would be eligible to receive their share of the playoff pool.

 The playoff bonus pool was bumped from $16 million to $32 million.
 For players who lose in the best-of-five qualifying round, they’ll receive $20,000 and the rates will go as high as $240,000 per player on the Stanley Cup winning team.